rappleit/MediLingo/README.md

 ## About Us

-We are a team of undegraduates - 3 from Singapore University of Technology and Design (SUTD) and 1 from Nanyang Technological University (NTU), participating in HealthHack 2024.
+We are a team of undergraduates - 3 from Singapore University of Technology and Design (SUTD) and 1 from Nanyang Technological University (NTU), participating in HealthHack 2024.
 - [Rachel](https://github.com/rappleit): SUTD Computer Science and Design
 - [Jing Kai](https://github.com/jingkai27): SUTD Computer Science and Design
 - [Hun Chong](https://github.com/hunchongtan): SUTD Design and Artificial Intelligence